GANitak/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 * Are [verified with their company/business/entity domain](../../mastodon/user/verification/)
 * Pay a subscription cost as of 1 Mar 2023 (see next section).

-## Corporate account application information and cost
+## Corporate Account application Information and Cost

 In order to apply to create a corporate account, please email us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
 We will go over the rules and expectations with you and help you be successful interacting with